Key Takeways

 Healing happens in relationship

-One of the quiet paradoxes of psychedelic experiences is that they can reveal connection, while leaving people unsure how to carry that feeling back into ordinary life.
+One of the quiet paradoxes of non-ordinary therapeutic experiences is that they can reveal connection, while leaving people unsure how to carry that feeling back into everyday life.

 Integration offers companionship.
 A place to speak what happened out loud.
 A place to slow down.
 A place to explore meaning with care, and to practise bringing insight into the living day-to-day of your life.

-When you’d like support integrating a psychedelic experience, you’re welcome to book a free 15-minute consult.
+When you’d like support with post-psychedelic integration therapy, you’re welcome to book a free 15-minute consult.

 Frequently Asked Questions